uthpalaherath/uthpalaherath.github.io/_pages/projects.md

 feature_row6:
   - image_path: "/assets/images/projects/hybrid3.png"
     alt: "HybriD3"
+    title: "HybriD3"
+    excerpt: "
-    title: "HybriD3: A curatable database for experimental and theoretical data on hybrid organic-inorganic materials."
+    *A curatable database for experimental and theoretical data on hybrid organic-inorganic materials*<br><br>
-    excerpt: "Hybrid organic-inorganic materials offer a unique opportunity for the discovery and refinement of new functional semiconductor materials with fine-tuned properties, controlled at the atomic scale by organic chemistry and organic-inorganic synthesis and processing.
+    Hybrid organic-inorganic materials offer a unique opportunity for the discovery and refinement of new functional semiconductor materials with fine-tuned properties, controlled at the atomic scale by organic chemistry and organic-inorganic synthesis and processing.
 The HybriD3 project accelerates the Design, Discovery and Dissemination (D3) of new crystalline organic-inorganic hybrid semiconductors in a collaborative effort between a consortium of researchers in the NC Triangle area and beyond."
     url: "https://materials.hybrid3.duke.edu"
     btn_label: "Database"
     btn_class: "btn--primary"